Education Decision Maker Summer 2020 Training Apply Now!

 - They listen first.
 Then they act.

-- CASA volunteers are appointed by judges to advocate for the best interests of children who have been abused and/or neglected.
+- Volunteers are appointed by judges to advocate for the best interests of children who have been abused and/or neglected.
 EDM volunteers advocate on behalf of a child’s educational needs by fulfilling the legal parental role for making educational decisions on behalf of the child.

-- CASA volunteers get to know their child by talking to everyone in his/her life: parents, relatives, foster parents, teachers, medical professionals, attorneys, social workers, etc. EDM volunteers get to know their child and meet with school personnel, caseworkers, and placement facility staff about the child’s educational needs.
+- EDM volunteers get to know their child and meet with school personnel, caseworkers, and placement facility staff about the child’s educational needs.

 - They use the information gathered to inform judges of the child's needs, best interests and wishes.

 You do not have to be a lawyer or social worker to be a volunteer!
 However, you must be at least 21 years old, and pass criminal and child abuse clearances.
-To be a CASA or EDM volunteer, you must complete 32 hours of pre-service training.
-You can also choose to become both a CASA and EDM volunteer.
+To be an EDM volunteer, you must complete 32 hours of pre-service training.
 As a volunteer, you will be thoroughly trained and well supported by professional staff to help you through your case.

 - Child Welfare